daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Stun Attack
 * Rang 6: Master of Unarmed Fighting Style ou Dégâts mortels

 **Intrusions du MJ:** Striking certain foes hurts you as much as it hurts them.
 Opponents with weapons have greater reach.
-Complicated martial arts moves can knock you off balance.
+Complicated martial arts moves can knock you off Equilibre.

 -----